Voldemar Rieberg

 Voldemar-Viktor Rieberg (before 1935 Riiberg; 12 May 1886 – 21 September 1952 Baden-Baden, Germany) was an Estonian military personnel (Major-General).

 In 1911 he graduated from Tbilisi Military School.
-He participated on Estonian War of Independence.
+He participated in the Estonian War of Independence.
 During the war he was the commander of Engineering Battalion (Inseneripataljon).
-1924-1939 he was on different posts at Engineering Military Unit (Insenerivägi).
+From 1924 to 1939, he was on different posts at the Engineering Military Unit (Insenerivägi).